3DNIV/3DNIV/docs/documentation.md

 **gcode file**: [/gcode/NIV_CPAP_Knuckle_GCODE.GCODE](https://github.com/3DNIV/3DNIV/blob/master/gcode/NIV_CPAP_Knuckle_GCODE.GCODE)

 ![](../img/image4.png)
 The novel T-piece component.
-A CAD file view ( A ), part of the technical drawing showing characteristic dimensions ( B ), the PLA 3D printed T-Piece ( C ), and the T-Piece connected to a NIV machine and tubing ( D ).
+A) THe CAD file view, B) part of the technical drawing showing characteristic dimensions, C) the PLA 3D printed T-Piece, D) and the T-Piece connected to a NIV machine and tubing.

 This part can be 3D printed from Polylactic Acid (PLA) with an Ultimaker S5 (Ultimaker BV, The Netherlands) using an extrusion-based layer-by-layer process at a resolution of 200 micron and 100 % infill to prevent air leaks.